 If M = (3, 4) and N = (5, -2), find the length of the segment MN.

 As always, it's a good idea to sketch the problem first.

 Since the length of MN is just the distance between the endpoints, we can use the distance formula.

 Plugging this into a calculator, we get approximately 6.32 units, which looks about right on the sketch.

-You might be wondering why computing one-dimensional distance looks so different from these more complicated distance formulas in higher dimensions.
+You might be wondering why computing one-dimensional distance looks so different from the more complicated 2D distance formula.
 Well, if we follow the pattern with the square root and everything using only one coordinate, we get:

 d = |x2 – x1|